 When’s the best time of year to visit?

 Each season is so different from the next.
-From -15 degrees in winter to 40-degree blistering sunshine in the summer – I love all the seasons and have special memories of enjoying each of them when I was growing up.
+From -15 degrees (celsius) in winter to 40-degree (celsius) blistering sunshine in the summer – I love all the seasons and have special memories of enjoying each of them when I was growing up.
 The best way to enjoy South Korea is to live like a local and embrace the different seasons and moods.
-Winters are typically spent skiing in the mountains, with freezing temperatures that feel bracing yet energising.
-By the time the colourful blossom blooms in spring, it feels like such a treat after winter.
+Winters are typically spent skiing in the mountains, with freezing temperatures that feel bracing yet energizing.
+By the time the colorful blossom blooms in spring, it feels like such a treat after winter.

 You might know Japan for its pink blossoms, but in Korea, we have a type which arrives in a vivid yellow called Forsythia.
 The branches are bare through winter but as it warms the bright yellow petals unfurl, which always signals the reawakening of the city and the season.
 In the summer months, we embrace hiking and surfing before autumn brings another change of mood, dappling the surroundings in tones of orange and red – it’s beautiful.